The 2024 Atlantic hurricane season will be 'extraordinary,' forecasters warn

 “This season is looking to be an extraordinary one,” says Rick Spinrad, the administrator of the National Oceanic and Atmospheric Administration, which houses the National Hurricane Center.

 Hurricanes have caused massive damage and killed hundreds of people in the United States in recent years, as climate change makes powerful storms more common.
-Four of the last five years have had an above-average number of storms.
-In 2022, Hurricane Ian killed more than 150 people and caused more than $110 billion dollars in damage when it hit Florida, and leveled entire neighborhoods in and around the city of Fort Myers.
+Four of the last 5 years have had an above-average number of storms.
+In 2022, Hurricane Ian killed more than 150 people and caused more than $110 billion in damage when it hit Florida, and leveled entire neighborhoods in and around the town of Fort Myers Beach.
 In 2021, Hurricane Ida killed upwards of 100 people and caused an estimated $75 billion in damage from Louisiana all the way to New England.

 Even relatively weak storms can cause catastrophic flooding, and the vast majority of hurricane-related deaths are from flooding, storm surge and other water hazards, warns National Weather Service director Ken Graham.
 In 2018, Hurricane Florence flooded the Carolinas despite being just a Category 1 storm with relatively low wind speeds.
 Hurricane Harvey was similarly weak when it stalled over the Houston region in 2017, causing massive flood damage.